 So you want to acquire a motorbike?
 The basic thing you must figure out is what character of bike you require.
 What kind of riding do you intend to do?
 Are you going to ride on dirt tracks and trails or the freeway?
 Certainly, there are no right or wrong answers.
 Just be straight with yourself.
 And keep safety in mind.

-Over sixty-six percent of car to motorcycle collisions in Homestead are caused by motorists, not by motorcyclists.
+Over sixty-six percent of car to motorcycle collisions in North Bend are caused by motorists, not by motorcyclists.
 These drivers commonly do not see the motorcyclist in time.

 “I didn’t see the motorcycle.”

 Drivers tend to watch for cars and trucks but not motorcycles or even bicycles.
 Because of the diminutive profile, bikes are more challenging to see.
 Furthermore, it is also harder to estimate a motorcycle’s speed especially at dusk and dawn.

 Here is a piece of advice for drivers, Respect the Cyclist.

 Motorcycles are vehicles having identical rights as that of any transportation on a Nebraska road or highway.

 - Allow the biker a whole lane of travel.